vanallenlab/pancan_germline_wgs/scripts/sample_info/phenotypes/README.md

 6. `age_at_last_contact` : age in years at time of last contact or death.
 If no follow-up was conducted or reported, this value will match `age`.

 7. `years_to_last_contact` : time elapsed from intake to last contact or death, if reported.
-Ideally, this value should reflect time from initial cancer diagnosis, otherwise it should reflect follow-up time from initial participant recruitment into the study. `NA` if unknown or not reported.
+Ideally, this value should reflect time from initial cancer diagnosis, otherwise it should reflect follow-up time from initial participant recruitment into the study. `NA` if no follow-up was conducted or value is otherwise unknown or not reported.

-8. `height` : participant height in centimeters, if reported, presumably at time of recruitment.
+8. `height` : participant height in centimeters, if reported, presumably at time of recruitment. `NA` if not reported.

-9. `weight` : participant height in kilograms, if reported, presumably at time of recruitment.
+9. `weight` : participant height in kilograms, if reported, presumably at time of recruitment. `NA` if not reported.

-10. `bmi` : participant BMI, if reported or if both `height` and `weight` are available, presumably at time of recruitment.
+10. `bmi` : participant BMI, if reported or if both `height` and `weight` are available, presumably at time of recruitment. `NA` if not reported or not able to be computed.

 11. `cancer` : primary cancer diagnos(es) for each patient.
 Metastatic/secondary sites are excluded from consideration in these fields where clinical records are sufficiently detailed to allow disambiguation.
 This field can have one or more values delimited with a semicolon; note that in most cases there will be a single reported primary cancer diagnosis for a patient.
 Diagnoses were collapsed into the following 16 domains: `prostate`, `breast`, `lung`, `colorectal`, `melanoma`, `uterus`, `kidney`, `bladder`, `oral_cavity`, `ovary`, `cns`, `pancreas`, `esophagus`, `liver`, `stomach`, `other`.
 Cancer-free controls have `control` in this field.